E-mail: email@example.com Phone: 617-384-0099 SSRN Page HeinOnline Page Law School Website

 I received an A.B. summa cum laude in History from Harvard College and a J.D. from Yale Law School, where I was the two-time recipient of the Parker Prize for legal history scholarship and was awarded the Quintin Johnstone Prize in Real Property Law, the Jewell Prize (for an outstanding contribution to a secondary Yale Law School journal), and the Cullen Prize (for the best paper written by a first-year student).
 During law school, I served as co-editor-in-chief of the Yale Journal of Law and Technology and was a Coker Fellow in Contract Law.
 I also served as a clerk to Judge Bruce M. Selya on the U.S. Court of Appeals for the First Circuit and practiced at Ropes & Gray LLP in Boston as a corporate associate focusing on intellectual property transactions.
-Before coming to Virginia, I received my Ph.D. in Law at Yale University.
+After leaving practice, I was in the first graduating class of the Ph.D. in Law program at Yale University.

 A relatively up-to-date CV is available here.